KenjiFH/CSS-360-final-game/README.md

  - Changed map to be more open and arena-like
  - Increased enemies spawned per wave.
 It is currently double whatever wave number it is
  - Removed enemy hp bar so player can't see them behind walls
- - Increased player speed by 33% for faster-paced gameplay
+ - Increased player speed by 33%
  - Increased player shotgun damage from 10 to 25.
 Now kills enemies in two hits instead of 5
  - Enemies now have a hit accuracy of 50%
  - Converted player taking damage hard code into a function in player.py